kairstenfay/intro-react/README.md

 It is the front-end framework that powers Auspice and Nextstrain.org.

 React, created by Facebook, rose to popularity for its pleasant developer experience.
-React views are declarative and composable.
+React views, also called User Interfaces or UIs, are declarative and composable.

 ## What is the DOM?
 The Document Object Model, or DOM, is a